 Students won't engage in a space where they don't feel comfortable, period.

-Build a comfortable classroom experience from the get go by having a discussion with students at the beginning of the school year on how to act during classroom discussions, when others give answers, etc. Let them know you appreciate all ideas, thoughts, and opinions no matter how crazy they are.
+Build a comfortable classroom experience from the get-go by having a discussion with students at the beginning of the school year on how to act during classroom discussions, when others give answers, etc. Let them know you appreciate all ideas, thoughts, and opinions no matter how crazy they are.
 Give a few examples of this at the beginning of the year by suggesting a few wacky ideas yourself in class discussions.

-2. Get Interactive with Hands on Activities
+2. Get Interactive with Hands-on Activities

 These activities can be as easy as playing a game or having them put on a demonstration as groups.
-Find lessons throughout your week that you can teach in the form of a hands on activity, and don't feel bad about repeating an activity for different lessons.
+Find lessons throughout your week that you can teach in the form of a hands-on activity, and don't feel bad about repeating an activity for different lessons.

 4. Get your Students Involved in the Learning Process

 For example, your class is much more likely to participate in a game they choose as opposed to one you have picked for them.
-Giving them choices grows self worth and the feeling of importance, which in turn encourages them to speak up.
-Letting your students have a say in a space where they often don't creates a welcoming atmosphere, and will make the entire class feel like they can take their education into their own hands.
+Giving them choices improves self-worth and the feeling of importance, which in turn encourages them to speak up.
+Letting your students have a say in a space where they often don't will create a welcoming atmosphere and will make the entire class feel like they can take their education into their own hands.